-

 Kingdom Righteousness

 In Matthew 4:23, we see Jesus teaching about the kingdom while healing those with diseases and disabilities.
 Great multitudes follow him to a mount where he begins to deliver a lesson we commonly call the Sermon on the Mount.
 Back in Matthew 4:23, the apostle calls this the gospel of the kingdom.
-One of the Continue reading
+One of the topics of this lesson is one of righteousness.
+What does it mean to live righteously in Jesus’ kingdom?
+A Righteous Character This topic begins in the Beatitudes when Jesus says, in verses 6 and 10: Blessed are those who hunger and thirst for righteousness, for… Continue reading

 -